Hernan4444/MyAnimeList-Database/data/readme.md

 ## watching_status.csv

-Description of every possible status to the column: "watching_status" in users's csv.
+Description of every possible status of the column: "watching_status" in `animelist.csv`.
 This file have the following columns:

 1. status: ID of the status (e.g 2)
 2. description: description of the status (e.g Completed)